oconnor663/duct.py/gotchas.md

 inheritable.
 Unfortunately, that means that *any* child spawned on other threads while those pipes are alive [will inherit them](https://web.archive.org/web/20130610174104/https://support.microsoft.com/kb/315939).
-One child might accidentally receives a copy of another child's stdin pipe, preventing the other child from reading EOF and leading to deadlocks.
+One child might accidentally receive a copy of another child's stdin pipe, preventing the other child from reading EOF and leading to deadlocks.
 The Rust standard library [has an internal mutex](https://github.com/rust-lang/rust/blob/1.14.0/src/libstd/sys/windows/process.rs#L169-L179)